odino/odino.github.com/source/_posts/2013-06-04-securing-your-http-api-with-javascript-object-signing-and-encryption.markdown

 title: "Securing your HTTP API with JavaScript Object Signing and Encryption"
 date: 2013-06-04 00:31
 comments: true
-categories: [JavaScript, API, HTTP, AJAX, PHP]
+categories: [javascript, api, http, ajax, php]
 ---

 One thing that is always difficult, enough to